micurs/webpack-typescript-tests/react_es6/readme.md

+# React in ES6

-# Use Bebel to build React components and bundle with WebPack
+In this example we use Bebel to compile ES6 code and build React components.
+We bundle the whole thing with WebPack into `dist/bundle.js`.

-Get the local dependencies:
+First, get the local dependencies:

     npm install